artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

    description :term:`edit page`.

-   One populated, you can still edit the supplied value - place your cursor in the identiier :term:`field` and make any desired changes.
+   One populated, you can still edit the supplied value - place your cursor in the identifier :term:`field` and make any desired changes.

    An :term:`administrator` can also turn on a setting so that the identifier field is pre-populated with a unique value, based on the